-Fall Deer Management Tips
+Fall Gardening With Deer

 Gardeners need to implement a deer management strategy early in September to avoid wildlife damage on lawns and in gardens.
 To start, gardeners can wrap tree guards around the base of young trees to deter whitetails.
 With poly tree guards, deer will not be able to damage tree bark (and eat it) and reach fall fruits (apples) from fruit trees.

 For gardeners with established vegetable gardens, they should consider building deer fence around the perimeter of their garden (or yard) to prevent damage caused by deer, rabbits and ground hogs (gophers).
 The best height deer fence is 7.5-8' feet high - and material matters.
 Plastic deer fence can be used around gardens with light deer pressure; which metal deer fence is better suited for chewing animals such as bunnies and groundhogs.

 Autumn is here; and deer are getting antsy to eat.
 To block tree damage during the rut season, and deer browsing, implement these fall deer management tips now.